Business

 Pretrial motions in court litigation can pare down the case to the essential issues for deliberation at trial.
 The same privilege is, in theory, available during arbitration, but it isn’t often used or granted, Schouest says.
 However, an ADR clause can have language that limits the number of sessions and prohibits any party from taking depositions, since that’s where the process can become costly and inefficient, says Robert Miletsky, a construction practice attorney in White Plains, N.Y.

-Put it in the Contract
+Put It in the Contract

 “Depending on the contract amount in the agreement, I may say that no more than four sessions will be permitted, or perhaps no more than 10 sessions will be allowed for larger projects.
 You can also set the location for arbitration and specify how many arbitrators you will use for the dispute,” Miletsky wrote in a white paper for the International Risk Management Institute, an organization that provides information, continuing education, and certifications for insurance and risk management professionals.
 Miletsky prefers to have one arbitrator hear a case rather than a panel where each party picks an arbitrator and then the two arbitrators select the third.
 “You may as well go with one arbitrator,” he says, “since each party’s selected arbitrator will rule in favor of that party.”